Skip to main content

 (1) The retirement fund shall be evaluated as a potential resource only after it is determined to not be income.

 (a) The value of a retirement fund is the amount an individual can currently withdraw from the fund.
+If there is a penalty for early withdrawal, the fund's value is the amount available to an individual after penalty deduction.

-(b) This determination shall be made by reference to documentation describing the retirement fund and/or a letter from the plan administrator.
+(b) The value of a retirement fund may be determined by an account statement, documentation describing the retirement fund, or a letter from the retirement plan administrator.

 (E) Administrative agency responsibilities.